COVID-19 - Homeless self-assessment and advice

 If you've seen someone sleeping rough, we can help.
 We work with the homelessness charity Streetlink to meet with rough-sleepers, carry out assessments, and provide support.

-If you spot a rough-sleeper in your local area or have concerns about people sleeping rough or using the streets, contact Streetlink via their website in the Related Content section or telephone on 0300 500 0914.
+If you spot a rough-sleeper in your local area or have concerns about people sleeping rough or using the streets, contact Streetlink via their website or telephone on 0300 500 0914.

 When a report is made, the local Streetlink Officer will be notified and investigate.
 Working closely with the councils Housing Options team, as well as a wide array of volunteers.